runpod/docs/docs/serverless/workers/handler-functions.md

 # Handler functions

-Handler functions are the core of your RunPod Serverless applications.
+Handler functions form the core of your RunPod Serverless applications.
 They define how your worker processes incoming requests and returns results.
 This guide covers everything you need to know about building and using handler functions effectively.

 :::tip